thoughtspot/thoughtspot.github.io/_admin/system-monitor/worksheets.md

 1. Go to the **Data** tab.
 2. Choose **All** and **All types**.
-3. Enter `TS: ` in the search field.
+3. Enter `System User` in the search field.

 ## Description of system Worksheets and Views